Quick Steps to Safeguard Your Online Privacy

 Embrace the privacy-focused communication apps

 Stop using controversial applications like Skype, Messenger, WhatsApp, and others alike.
 Skype is the worst of all and is well-known for reckless handling of personal data.
 It’s accused more often for mining conversations for keywords to target ads in real-time.
-Since the advent of the NSA leaks, privacy and security-focused apps like Wire and Telegram are the wise choices right now, if you care about your personal data.
+Since the advent of the NSA leaks, privacy and security-focused apps like Wire and Telegram (use at your own descretion) are the wise choices right now, if you care about your personal data.
+Read the extensive guide on how to choose the right type of messaging application that is private and secure.

 - Telegram – A non-US, non-profit, and open-source communication application focused on privacy and security that is available on all platforms.
 Note that this application doesn’t support cross-platform end to end encryption.